Make your grilling experience the ultimate

-It's a smart idea to use marinate for enhanced flavor and more tenderness when grilling burgers, steaks, seafood, or chicken.
-Make sure the grill isn't too hot, or you could scorch the steak or poultry.
+It's a smart idea to use marinate for enhanced flavor and more tenderness when cooking burgers, steaks, seafood, or chicken.
+Make sure the temperature isn't too hot, or you could scorch the steak or poultry.
 Keep meat more moist by brushing on butter or, preferably, olive oil.
 Pressing meat or chicken with a spatula only serves to squeeze out the juice into the bottom of the Weber grill.

 Use of a meat thermometer is a must when testing for doneness.
 Undercooked meat and chicken is unsafe.
-Avoid putting salt on meat while on the outdoor charcoal grill, because the salt could soak up the juices inside the meat.
+Avoid putting salt on meat while on the charcoal grill, because the salt could soak up the juices inside the meat.
 It's a good idea to allow the food stand for five or 10 minutes to avoid burning your tongue or the roof of your mouth.

 Grilling tips for barbecuing chicken and seafood